 I'm not a contractor.
-I'm your remodeling agent.
-You hire me to represent you the way you hire an insurance agent.
+I'm your personal homeowner advocate.
+You hire me to represent you — like a buyer's agent for your project.
 I work for you, not the crew doing the work.

 25 years in residential construction.
 I ran my own siding company in Spokane from 2018 to 2023, then watched too many homeowners get burned — first by the national companies taking 30-40% off the top, then by the cheapest-bid Craigslist race.
 So I built the thing that should have existed 20 years ago: vetted local crews, fair-market pricing, no kickbacks, no ad budget buried in your quote.
 My fee comes out of the contract price — deducted dollar-for-dollar, in front of you.
 Not added on top.